 - Sponsor pipeline disclosures, investor materials, and regulatory submissions

-- SEC filings (10-Ks, 10-Qs, 8-Ks) for major Alzheimer's developers
+- SEC filings (10-Ks, 10-Qs, 8-Ks) for developers active in the therapy areas we cover

 - Manufacturing and supply-chain disclosures relevant to delivery infrastructure